@Beta public final class MinMaxPriorityQueue<E> extends AbstractQueue<E>

 public static <B> MinMaxPriorityQueue.Builder<B> orderedBy(Comparator<B> comparator)

-Creates and returns a new builder, configured to build MinMaxPriorityQueue
+Creates and returns a new builder, configured to build MinMaxPriorityQueue instances that use comparator to determine the least and greatest elements.

 public static MinMaxPriorityQueue.Builder<Comparable> expectedSize(int expectedSize)

-Creates and returns a new builder, configured to build MinMaxPriorityQueue
+Creates and returns a new builder, configured to build MinMaxPriorityQueue instances sized appropriately to hold expectedSize elements.

 public static MinMaxPriorityQueue.Builder<Comparable> maximumSize(int maximumSize)

-elements.
+Creates and returns a new builder, configured to build MinMaxPriorityQueue instances that are limited to maximumSize elements.
 Each time a queue grows beyond this bound, it immediately removes its greatest element (according to its comparator), which might be the element that was just added.

 public int size()